rabs664/Oric-Diagnostics-PCB/README.md

 >will work properly under all circumstances.

 # Repository Content
-This repository contains the Kicad and gerber files associated with the Diagnostic board and loopback harnesses.
+This repository contains the KiCad and gerber files associated with the Diagnostic board and loopback harnesses.

 # Changes from Mike Brown's Original Design
 The following changes have been made from Mike Brown's Original Design: